You don’t want to miss Portugal’s city full of castles! Here’s a quick guide for beating the crowds on your Sintra day trip.

 It is also, by far, Sintra’s most highly visited site.
 So naturally, it’s the Sintra castle that has the longest lines – unless you get there before anyone else.

-Once you arrive in Sintra, get in line for Bus 434 (the bus stop is just outside of the train station) – the 434 bus will take you directly up the mountain to Pena Palace.
+Once you arrive in Sintra, get in line for Bus 434 (the bus stop is just outside of the train station).
+There are other transport options in Sintra, but this is the easiest and quickest.
+The 434 bus will take you directly up the mountain to Pena Palace.
 The first bus runs at 9:15, but people start lining up for the bus long before then.
 My mom and I got in line around 8:30.
 By 9:15, there were so many people that not everyone was able to get on the first bus.
 You don’t want to be one of those sad people – get in line early.

 If you’re on that first bus, you’ll be one of the first people at Pena Palace, which means no wait time for you!
 It took us about 5 minutes to purchase our tickets and walk through the gates (ticket prices and options below).
 Once inside the gates, head straight up the hill to the palace itself.
 You may be tempted to explore the paths through the gardens surrounding the palace, but save that for later because there’s one more line you’ll want to avoid.